 The people who call Williamstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamstown residents report their race to be White.
-Important ancestries of people in Williamstown include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Williamstown include German, English, Irish, Italian, and Welsh.

 The most common language spoken in Williamstown is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and Polish.